hyperledger/web3j-docs/docs/advanced/ethereum_name_service.md

 Unicode Technical Standard (UTS) \#46
 -------------------------------------

 UTS #46 is the standard used to sanitise input on domain names.
-The web3j ENS implementation peforms this santisation on all inputs before attempting resolution.
+The web3j ENS implementation performs this sanitation on all inputs before attempting resolution.
 For details of the implementation, refer to the [NameHash](https://github.com/web3j/web3j/blob/master/core/src/main/java/org/web3j/ens/NameHash.java) class.

 Registering domain names
 ------------------------